AdobeDocs/experience-manager-learn.en/help/assets/brand-portal/brand-portal-feature-video-use.md

 The Brand Portal allows using the asterisk (*) in search query along with a part of the word in your searched phrase.

-#### Use case

-If you are not sure of the exact words occurring in the searched phrase, you can use a wildcard search to fill the gaps in your search query.
+**Use case** :If you are not sure of the exact words occurring in the searched phrase, you can use a wildcard search to fill the gaps in your search query.

 For example, specifying climb* returns all the assets having words beginning with the characters climb in their title phrase if search form in Brand Portal uses Property Predicate for partial search on assets title.